 Quickly pouring the molten bronze

-Bronze solidified in the mold
+Bronze solidified in the mould

-Opening the mold
+Opening the mould

 Images by * *